Racial Justice

 We invest in these program areas:

-Black Homeownership The Twin Cities region has the largest disparity in the nation between Black and white homeowners.
-The Foundation is working to help close that gap by supporting sustainable, community-led efforts that increase Black homeownership as a means of building generational wealth.
+Equitable Homeownership The Foundation is working to help close the Twin Cities’ homeownership gap by supporting sustainable, community-led efforts that increase homeownership for under-resourced groups as a means of building generational wealth.

-Grants fund re-imagined, bold and innovative solutions such as targeted financial support for prospective Black homebuyers, strategies that take reparative action to address past racial injustices, and efforts that foster larger systemic change to eradicate discriminatory practices and policies that impact Black homebuyers.
+Grants fund re-imagined, bold and innovative solutions such as targeted financial support for prospective homebuyers and efforts that foster larger systemic change to eradicate discriminatory practices and policies.

-Reimagining Public Safety We invest in Black-led grassroots organizations working to end police violence and improve public safety.
-Alongside these efforts, we are working in partnership with four metro-area cities (Brooklyn Center, Golden Valley, Minneapolis, and St. Paul) to transform traditional approaches to public safety and confront racial disparities.
-Our objective is to improve safety, trust, and greater wellbeing among BIPOC residents in the Twin Cities.
+Reimagining Public Safety We invest in grassroots organizations working to end police violence and improve public safety.
+Alongside these efforts, we are working in partnership with four metro-area cities (Brooklyn Center, Golden Valley, Minneapolis, and St. Paul) to transform traditional approaches to public safety.
+Our objective is to improve safety, trust, and greater wellbeing among all residents in the Twin Cities.

 Key components of this work include community engagement, alternative emergency responses to behavioral health crises, increased police performance and accountability, a commitment to racial equity in public safety, and an evaluation plan to measure progress.